 - they previously received weekly payments for incapacity after retirement age from inpatient hospital treatment

-- the worker had ceased to become entitled to weekly payments under the legislation (eg has failed to comply with return to work obligations or has received a voluntary settlement or common law damages for pecuniary loss).
+- the worker had ceased to become entitled to weekly payments under the legislation (eg has failed to comply with return to work obligations or has received a voluntary settlement A lump sum payment that replaces an injured worker's right to ongoing weekly compensation. or common law damages for pecuniary loss A loss of earning capacity).

 Weekly payments limited to 13 weeks